 - how to recover the overpayment

 We will then write to you shortly afterwards providing you with more information.
-If we were making payments of Housing Benefit to your landlord when the overpayment occurred, we will also write to them.
+If we were making payments to your landlord when the overpayment occurred, we will also write to them.

 If you are told you have been overpaid, please make sure you tell us what your circumstances were for the period of the overpayment.

 In most cases overpayments are recovered from you, the claimant.
-This is because you would have known benefit was being overpaid – a breakdown of Housing Benefit is sent to you even if you are not receiving the payments.
+This is because you would have known benefit was being overpaid – a breakdown of your entitlement is sent to you even if you are not receiving the payments.

-Overpayments of Housing Benefit can be recovered in the following ways.
+Overpayments can be recovered in the following ways.

-- If you are still getting Housing Benefit, we may reduce your benefit each week to recover the overpayment.
+- If you are still claiming, we may reduce how much we pay you each week to recover the overpayment.

 - If you pay us rent and your rent account is in credit, we may use this credit to pay back the overpayment.

-- We may debit small amounts of overpayments to your rent account; if we are not paying you Housing Benefit, we may send you an invoice and you should make arrangements to pay us.
+- We may debit small amounts of overpayments to your rent account; if we are not currently paying you, we may send you an invoice and you should make arrangements to pay us.

-- If we paid your landlord your Housing Benefit, we may ask the landlord to repay the overpayment in certain circumstances, if the landlord would have known that they were being overpaid.
+- If we paid your landlord direct, we may ask the landlord to repay the overpayment in certain circumstances, if the landlord would have known that they were being overpaid.